Bubai14/Cognito-custom-auth/README.md

     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    Once you have run `sam deploy --guided` mode and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
 6. Copy the value of `MobileClientId` from the output once SAM executes successfully.
 ### How it works
 Amazon Cognito can be customized using the Lambda Triggers for different flows.
-This solution used the lambda triggers to support custom authentication.
-There are two different lambda functions used in PreSignUp and PreAuthentication triggers.
+This solution uses the lambda triggers to support custom authentication.
+There are two different lambda functions used here - PreSignUp and PreAuthentication triggers.
 The PreSignUp lambda function is used for user verification using custom attributes whereas the PreAuthentication is used for authenticating the user with the custom attributes.
 ### Testing
 This solution is tested using aws cli.
-It can also be done using AWS Javascript SDKs.
+It can also be done by integrating mobile client with AWS Javascript SDKs.
 1. Sign up a user with phone number using aws cli.
-Please cognito expects a password during sign up and sign in, please pass a hardcoded password directly from your app without exposing it to mobile user.
+Please note that cognito expects a password during sign up and sign in, pass a hardcoded password directly from your app without exposing it to mobile user.
 ```
 aws cognito-idp sign-up --username <phone-number-with-countrycode> --password Password1# --client-id <MobileClientId>  --user-attributes Name=custom:mpin,Value=1234
 ```